18 December 2016

 - Autocracy: Rules for Survival - an identification of what it’s like living in an autocracy

 That’s all I have for now.
 It seems like so much has happened that is just not normal and confounding that it’s hard to remember what to care about.
 I haven’t even really mentioned anything about human rights, the environment, or countless other things.
 I am very lucky that I live in a country where it is OK to express dissatisfaction with a leader.
-I hope we can listen to Glenn Beck and start listening to each other.
+I hope we can listen to Glenn Beck and start listening to each other (EDIT: oops, this was naive of me, Glenn is back to peddling conspiracy theories for profit).